mpv-player/mpv/DOCS/man/en/vo.rst

     for vo_opengl_).

 .. _vo_opengl:

 opengl
     OpenGL video output driver.
 It supports extended scaling methods, dithering and color management.
-    It tries to use sane defaults for good quality output.

-    Note that some cheaper LCDs do dithering that gravely interferes with vo_opengl's dithering.
-Disabling dithering with ``dither-depth=-1`` helps.
+    By default, it tries to use fast and fail-safe settings.
+Use the driver ``opengl-hq`` to use this driver with a high quality rendering preset.

     Requires at least OpenGL 2.1 and the GL_ARB_texture_rg extension.
 For older drivers, ``opengl-old`` may work.